Accessibility in an Emergency

 Personal Action Plan

 The Personal Action Plan is a tool for individuals with access or functional needs to prepare for emergencies and have quick access to safety information.
-Individuals may choose to self-disclose and share their plan with emergency responders to enable them to provide assistance during an emergency.
-Individuals are encouraged to review the Building Emergency Plan for applicable buildings before completing their Personal Action Plan.
+Individuals may choose to self-disclose and share their plan with friends, instructors, supervisors, or housing staff to enable them to provide assistance during an emergency.
+Individuals are encouraged to review emergency plans for applicable buildings before completing their Personal Action Plan.

 Alert System: The university recommends that all faculty, students and employees, including people with disabilities and other conditions, register with the KU text message alert system to receive KU Alert text messages.
-Please note that the actual fire alert is not part of this text messaging system.
+Please note that fire alerts are not part of this text messaging system.

 Assisting Someone with a Disability